Lyczeq/my-tutorials/react/imports-and-css/imports-and-css.md

 }
 ```

+We can use a default and a named export in a single file but usually we don't do that.

 ## CSS

 We learned how to structure HTML elements, how to interact with them but let's talk how to style them.